MarginaliaSearch/www.marginalia.nu/content/log/87_absurd_success/index.md

   constructIndices(documents, offsetsfile)
 ```

-Other than requiring an absurd amount of RAM, there's a subtle problem with this.

 We need a lexicon because of this part.
 We're relying on the domain of word ids to be densely packed.

 ```java
   long[] counts = new long[highestWordId];
 ```

+Other than requiring an absurd amount of RAM, there's a subtle farther down in the code.
 This part:

 ```java
   for each word in each document: